pcorderojure/de-challenge/DEPLOYMENT.md

 # Data Engineer - Challenge
 This is my solution for the Basic Challenge for Data Engineers in wallmart.

-The Job is an ETL code writed in Java that runs as a batch process.
+The Job is an ETL written in Java that executes on demand.

 ## Deployment